cachho/jadeship-browser-extension/readme.md

 - countless display options
 - freedom to opt out of all online features and the affiliates program.

+Supported pages:
-Support shopping agents: Support for the biggest list of shopping agents any tool has to offer, from classics such as Superbuy, Cssbuy and Sugargoo, to neo-agents such as AllChinaBuy, Hoobuy and Mulebuy.
+- Supported shopping agents: Support for the biggest list of shopping agents any tool has to offer, from classics such as Superbuy, Cssbuy and Sugargoo, to neo-agents such as AllChinaBuy, Hoobuy and Mulebuy.
-Support for legacy agents: supports for defunct agents is kept so that you can convert those old links, for instance Pandabuy, Hagobuy and Wegobuy.
+- Support for legacy agents: supports for defunct agents is kept so that you can convert those old links, for instance Pandabuy, Hagobuy and Wegobuy.
-Supported marketplaces/platforms: weidian.com, taobao.com, 1688.com, tmall.com
+- Supported marketplaces/platforms: weidian.com, taobao.com, 1688.com, tmall.com
-Supported pages: Reddit, Yupoo, all shopping agents.
+- Supported pages: Reddit, Yupoo, all shopping agents.

 Safety & Privacy:
 - the source code is open source, so anyone can review it and contribute